greggman/virtual-webgl/README.md

 That could be solved maybe with `OffscreenCanvas` and `ImageBitmapRenderingContext` but those features haven't shipped without a flag as of 2018-06-05.

+It could also be solved using the techiques used in [this sample](http://twgljs.org/examples/itemlist.html)

+Basically put the canvas of the shared GL context full window size in the background and instead of compositing by copying to a 2D canvas, composite by setting the viewport/scissor and render to the shared GL context's canvas.
+The limitation of course is that the result won't appear in front of other elements but usually that's ok.

 ## License

 MIT (see top of js file)